Water stagnation

-Water stagnation occurs when water stops flowing.
-Stagnant water can be a major environmental hazard.
+Water stagnation occurs when water stops flowing for a long period of time.
+Stagnant water can be a significant environmental hazard.

 Dangers

-Malaria and dengue are among the main dangers of stagnant water, which can become a breeding ground for the mosquitoes that transmit these diseases.
+Malaria and dengue are among the main dangers of still water, which can become a breeding ground for the mosquitoes that transmit these diseases.

-Stagnant water can be dangerous for drinking because it provides a better incubator than running water for many kinds of bacteria and parasites.
+Stagnant water can be dangerous because it provides a better incubator than running water for many kinds of infectious pathogens.
 Stagnant water can be contaminated with human and animal feces, particularly in deserts or other areas of low rainfall.
 Water stagnation for as little as six days can completely change bacterial community composition and increase cell count.

 Stagnant water may be classified into the following basic, although overlapping, types: